Balance Boards Transform Lives

 1. Schools: Fostering Emotional Intelligence in the Classroom

-• Encouraging Independence – Instead of relying on a teacher for emotional validation, students learn self-awareness and self-soothing techniques.
+• Encouraging Independence – Instead of relying on a teacher for validation, students learn self-awareness and self-soothing techniques.

 Implementation Tips for Schools: